 The forecasted annual ordinary rate increases are prefaced on a rate peg increase of 4% throughout the LTFP.

-It should be noted that the Office of Local Government has stated that councils applying for a Special Rates Variation (SRV) in the 2026/2027 year should assume a rate peg of 2.5%.
-However, if Rates peg increases, steeply rising costs, and cost shifting continue at the same levels, council may need to apply for a permanent Special Rates Variation in future years.
+It should be noted that the Office of Local Government has stated that councils applying for a Special Rates Variation (SRV) in the 2026/27 year should assume a rate peg of 2.5%.